isovector/thinking-with-types/prose/computing/1-assoc-tyfams.markdown

 [code/PrintfTypes.hs:paramInstance](Snip)

 We're saying our formatting type requires a `param`, and then gives back our recursively-defined `Printf a` type.
-Strictly speaking, the `Type` kind signature here isn't necessary---GHC will infer it based on `param -> Printf a`---but it adds to the readability, so we'll keep it.
+Strictly speaking, the `kind:Type` kind signature here isn't necessary---GHC will infer it based on `param -> Printf a`---but it adds to the readability, so we'll keep it.